(Opinion) Real Madrid and Barcelona show us the potential pitfalls of robot umpires

 By Connor Buestad - connor@Section925.com

-The positive energy outside of Chase Center for a Golden State Valkyries game is noticeably palpable.
+The positive energy outside of Chase Center for a Golden State Valkyries game is palpable.
 Upon arrival, you’re met with brand new soft-purple Valks merchandise on fans young and old.
-Basketball fans eager for a “Great Time Out” like the days at the Arena in Oakland when the Warriors were lovably horrible line the streets on the way toward the arena.
+Basketball heads eager for a “Great Time Out” like the days at the Arena in Oakland when the Warriors were lovably horrible line the streets on the way toward the arena.
 The fan base is simultaneously familiar and foreign.
-The majority clearly come from the same family tree as Dubs fans, while others seem to be stumbling in to just see what this new team with a unique name is all about.
+The majority clearly come from the same family tree as Oakland Dubs fans, while others seem to be stumbling in to just see what this new team with a unique name is all about.

 As tipoff approaches, the Valkyries let you know more than a few times that you’re actually in a fictional world called “Ballhalla.”
 To clarify, this is an ode to Nordic mythologies of the ancient Scandinavians.
 “Valhalla” was once ruled over by an ancient god who welcomed female warriors who have died in battle.
 A valkyrie itself was a female who decided who would die in battle.
 “Valkyrie” translates directly to "chooser of the slain."
 On this given Saturday at Chase Center, the Las Vegas Aces (owned by both Tom Brady and Mark Davis) died in battle at the hands of the Valkyries in an upset blowout.
 Brady was absent from the festivities, but yes, Davis and his Lloyd Christmas haircut were prominent in the front row throughout.